HarrisonKramer/optiland/docs/developers_guide/surface_overview.rst

 ---------------

 To streamline surface creation, Optiland includes a **Surface Factory**.
 The factory:

 - Generates the appropriate surface type based on user input.
+- Configures the surface with the specified geometry, material, coatings, and other properties.
 - Adds the surface to the Surface Group at the specified position in the system, based on the surface index.

 Extensibility
 -------------

 The surface framework is designed for extensibility:

 - Custom geometries, coatings, or aperture definitions can be added by subclassing existing components.
 These may be added to any surface instance.
 - The Surface Factory can be extended to handle new surface types.